 Obtaining a full measure of justice in personal injury cases can be very difficult.
-Insurance adjusters and some jurors can be skeptical of injury cases because of the "bad apples."
+Insurance adjusters and jurors can be skeptical of injury cases because of the "bad apples."
 We have all seen news stories where someone supposedly disabled due to an accident is secretly filmed performing strenuous activity.

 It is important for all of us to be on the lookout for people trying to cheat the system.
 It is also important to be aware that a prejudice can result through which a potential juror believes that all injury cases are exaggerated or, even worse, fraudulent.
-The results can be disastrous for a legitimately injured person who deserves reimbursement for their medical bills, lost wages, disability and pain and suffering.
+The results can be disastrous for a legitimately injured person who deserves reimbursement for his or her medical bills, lost wages, disability and pain and suffering.